How do different storage conditions affect Max THC?

 Years ago, I placed a friend’s bag of weed in direct sunlight.
-He quickly grabbed it and moved it into the shade, saying that the weed would go bad if it was kept in sunlight.
+He quickly grabbed it and moved it into the shade, saying cannabis would go bad if it was kept in sunlight.

-Having the instruments to run almost any cannabis tests we can think of at MCR Labs, we decided to test this myth.
+Having the instruments to run almost any cannabis tests we can think of at MCR Labs, we decided to test this idea.

 So we set out to answer the question: How do different storage conditions alter Max THC, or the maximum theoretical THC, in cannabis after 50 days?

 First, we tested a Blue Dream flower to get the baseline Max THC.
 Here are the results: